We have some helmets with balaclavas for rent but we recomend coming with your own

 - Buffet breakfast and three-course dinners

-- Yamaha motorcycle to choose from
+- Yamaha motorcycle to choose from our fleet

 - Allianz Globtroter travel insurance